Naci Ağbal

 Naci Ağbal ([nɑːˌdʒi ɑːˈbɑɫ], born 1 January 1968) is a Turkish politician and former civil servant from the Justice and Development Party (AKP) who served as the Minister of Finance between 2015 and 2018.
 He was a Member of Parliament for the electoral district of Bayburt, a position he held until 2018 after being elected during the June 2015 general election.
 He previously served as the Undersecretary to the Ministry of Finance between 2009 and 2015, resigning in order to contest the election.

 Early life and career

-Naci Ağbal was born on 1 January 1968 in Bayburt and graduated from Istanbul University Faculty of Political Education in 1989.
-He began his career in the same year by entering the Inspection Board, later becoming a Finance Inspector in 1993.
-In 2003, he became a department manager at the General Directorate of Revenues and later became the General Director of Budget and Financial Control in 2007.
-In October 2008, he was elected by the Cabinet of Turkey to the Council of Higher Education (YÖK), having been an Ahmet Yesevi University Board of Trustees member since 8 March 2008.
-On 12 June 2009, he became the Undersecretary to the Ministry of Finance.
+Naci Ağbal was born on 1 January 1968 in Bayburt and graduated from Istanbul University's Faculty of Political Sciences in 1989.
+He began his career in the same year by entering the Inspection Board, later becoming a finance inspector in 1993.
+In 2003, he became a department manager at the General Directorate of Revenues and became the General Director of Budget and Financial Control in 2007.
+In October 2008, he was elected by the Cabinet of Turkey to the Council of Higher Education (YÖK), having been a Board of Trustees member of Ahmet Yesevi University since 8 March 2008.
+On 12 June 2009, he became the undersecretary to the Ministry of Finance.